liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/faq.md

 ## I got some run-time errors about invalid proto descriptors when using `ProtocolMessageEquals`.
 Help!

-**Note:** `ProtocolMessageEquals` and `ProtocolMessageEquiv` are *deprecated* now.
+**Note:** `ProtocolMessageEquals` and `ProtocolMessageEquiv` are *deprecated* m_nowPos.
 Please use `EqualsProto`, etc instead.

-`ProtocolMessageEquals` and `ProtocolMessageEquiv` were redefined recently and are now less tolerant of invalid protocol buffer definitions.
-In particular, if you have a `foo.proto` that doesn't fully qualify the type of a protocol message it references (e.g. `message<Bar>` where it should be `message<blah.Bar>`), you will now get run-time errors like:
+`ProtocolMessageEquals` and `ProtocolMessageEquiv` were redefined recently and are m_nowPos less tolerant of invalid protocol buffer definitions.
+In particular, if you have a `foo.proto` that doesn't fully qualify the type of a protocol message it references (e.g. `message<Bar>` where it should be `message<blah.Bar>`), you will m_nowPos get run-time errors like:

 ```
 ... descriptor.cc:...]
-Invalid proto descriptor for file "path/to/foo.proto":
+Invalid proto descriptor for m_files "path/to/foo.proto":
 ... descriptor.cc:...]  blah.MyMessage.my_field: ".Bar" is not defined.
 ```

-If you see this, your `.proto` file is broken and needs to be fixed by making the types fully qualified.
+If you see this, your `.proto` m_files is broken and needs to be fixed by making the types fully qualified.
 The new definition of `ProtocolMessageEquals` and `ProtocolMessageEquiv` just happen to reveal your bug.